alucardxlx/UOSerpentIsle/README.md

 # UOSerpentIsle Repo

-This is a fork of [ServUO](https://github.com/ServUO/ServUO) for UO Serpent Isle, by highchloride.
+This is a fork of [ServUO](https://github.com/ServUO/ServUO) for UO Serpent Isle.

 ## UO Serpent Isle